codesbyroy/cuebox-extension/README.md

 ---

-## 🤝 Contributing
+## 🤝 Contact

-This repository is private and only accessible to approved contributors.
+This project is maintained by [hablar](https://cuebox.store).
+While this project is open-source under the MIT License, we are not currently accepting external contributions.
-For access requests, contact the maintainers at [hablar.co](https://hablar.co).
+For questions or feedback, please contact the maintainers at [hablar](https://cuebox.store).

 ---

 ## 📄 License

-© hablar.co.
-All rights reserved.
-Unauthorized use or distribution is strictly prohibited.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---